Skip to content

 In the picture below (taken from GitLab CI/CD | GitLab, the typical development workflow is depicted.
 Our workflow will be simplified but it is useful to have an overview of the global picture:

 • Once changes have been made to a software under development, these changes can be pushed to a specific branch in a remote Gitlab repository.
-As we will experience later, this push triggers the CI/CD pipeline for your project.
+As we will experience later, this push triggers the CI/CD pipeline for your project (depending on the action configuration).

-• The GitLab CI/CD usually runs automated scripts to build and test your application and then deploy the changes in a review application (different from the production application).
+• The GitLab CI/CD usually runs automated scripts to build and test your application and then deploy the changes in an application for review (different from the production application).

-• If all tests and deployment are successful, the code changes get reviewed and approved, a merge of the specific branch into the production branch is made and all changes are deployed to the production environment.
+• If all tests and deployment are successful, the code changes get reviewed and approved, a merge of the specific branch into the production branch is made through a pull request and all changes are deployed to the production environment.

 • If something goes wrong, changes are rolled back or further changes are made for correcting the detected problems.